PSY6983-2021/clandry_project/README.md

 ## Background

 Functional connectivity can be studied at different resolutions, scaling from locally functional areas to large and spatially distributed networks.
 At rest, brain regions with correlated temporal patterns with each other form resting state networks (RSN).
 Sensory deprivation leads to functional changes in the brain beyond the affected sensory modality.
 Various studies have found altered RSN in deaf individuals compared to controls (e.g. [Bonna et al., 2020](https://doi.org/10.1007/s11682-020-00346-y); [Ducas et al., 2021](https://doi.org/10.21203/rs.3.rs-246296/v1)).
 Supervised machine learning can yield characterization of rs-fMRI for individual-level predictions ([Khosla et al., 2019](https://doi.org/10.1016/j.mri.2019.05.031)).
+Therefore, it would be interesting to predict whether a participant is hearing or not based on a functional connectivity estimation.

 ### Main objectives: